2016bmw/parser-generator/README.md

   (p:rule 'number (p:+ (p:char-predicate char-numeric?))))
 ```

-Our parser generator also allow user to transform the parser tree as they are being generated.
+Our parser generator also allows user to transform the parse tree as it is being generated.
 When seeing a string that looks like a number, the `number-rule` presented above generates a tree where with each node being a digit string.
 For example, "123" would generate a tree with three leaf nodes:

 ```
     (+)